KarMiles/physio-clinic/README.md

 ![screenshot of google fonts](readme/docs/images/surface/font_raleway.jpg)

 ### **Imagery**
 Graphics for the site were chosen with the intention of maintaining the theme of a friendly and quiet environment of a physiotherapy practice.
+Pastelle hues of blue and beige / brown dominate the photos with the exception of the black-and-white hero image aiming to be a welcome accord for the guest.
+Contrast on the hero photo is slightly lowered to harmonize it with the rest of the site.

 <br>
 <details>